Contention (telecommunications)

 In statistical time division multiplexing, contention is a media access method that is used to share a broadcast medium.
-In contention, any computer in the network can transmit data at any time (first come-first served).
+In contention, any computer in the network can transmit data at any time (first come, first served).

 This system breaks down when two computers attempt to transmit at the same time.
 This is known as a collision.
 To avoid collisions, a carrier sensing mechanism is used.
-Here each computer listens to the network before attempting to transmit.
-If the network is busy, it waits until network quiets down.
+Here, each computer listens to the network before attempting to transmit.
+If the network is busy, it waits until the network quiets down.
 In carrier detection, computers continue to listen to the network as they transmit.
-If computer detects another signal that interferes with the signal it is sending, it stops transmitting.
+If a computer detects another signal that interferes with the signal it is sending, it stops transmitting.
 Both computers then wait for a random amount of time and attempt to transmit.
 Contention methods are most popular media access control method on LANs.

 Collision detection and recovery

-One method to handle collisions in a contention based system is to optimize collision detection and subsequent recovery.
+One method to handle collisions in a contention-based system is to optimize collision detection and subsequent recovery.